 “I think that another city or local government that is considering getting into this massive tax subsidy game to take a hard look at Reno and asks if the cost is worth the benefits,” Bob Fulkerson, State Director, Progressive leadership alliance of Nevada.

 Fulkerson says Nevada infrastructure is unable to accommodate Elon Musk’s plan for mass expansion.

 “We want Tesla to succeed, I mean we really want electric cars and we really want to get off fossil fuels and we want this economic reason to succeed.
 But this kind of growth is just not sustainable here,” adds Fulkerson.

-That $2 billion number, doesn’t include the federal electric vehicle tax credit that consumers get.
+Remember the $2 billion number, that doesn’t include the federal electric vehicle tax credit that consumers get.